 The Graduate Certificate is designed for master’s and Ph.D. level students who would like to obtain credentials and interdisciplinary training in Women's and Gender Studies.
 The Certificate will further the Women’s and Gender Program’s focus on interdisciplinarity and intersectionality at the graduate level.
 The proposed program in Women and Gender Studies will educate and train graduate students for further research in Women’s and Gender Studies and/or will provide an important perspective for those pursuing careers in fields such as social work, psychology, law, advocacy, non-profit administration, and education.

 Students must be admitted to a graduate program at The University of Montana.
 They must submit an application letter outlining their interest in the curriculum and their plans to complete the Graduate Certificate.

-In addition, please fill out the WGS graduate application available in the WGS office.
+In addition, please fill out this WGSS graduate application, or pick up a hard copy in the WGSS office, Liberal Arts 138A, and return to the office when completed.
 The primary qualification for admission (i.e., admission to an existing UM graduate program) will ensure that applicants are already prepared for graduate study.
 Applicants’ interest letters will detail how the certificate program fits with their current educational plans.